-The SSCB inter-agency procedures for managing allegations - Section 4a - Managing Allegations of Abuse Against a Person who Works with Children and the Role of the LADO Section 4A - Managing Allegations of Abuse Against a Person who works with Children & the Role of the LADO is based on the framework for dealing with allegations made against an adult who works with children, detailed in Working Together, 2018 and should be followed by all organisations providing services for children and young people.
+The SSCB inter-agency procedures for managing allegations - Section 4a - Managing Allegations of Abuse Against a Person who Works with Children and the Role of the LADO is based on the framework for dealing with allegations made against an adult who works with children, detailed in Working Together, 2018 and should be followed by all organisations providing services for children and young people.
 Compliance with these procedures will help to ensure that allegations are dealt with consistently and in a timely manner; that a thorough, proportionate and fair process is followed and that processes are open to challenge.